Skip to main content

 Likely causes: Upstream provider incident or transient connectivity issue.

-Escalate when: Persistent for >10 minutes across multiple sessions and the upstream provider's status is green.
+Escalate when: Persistent for >10 minutes across multiple sessions while the upstream provider's status is green.

 provider_charge_failed — HTTP 402

-What it means: The card was declined or the charge was rejected by the upstream provider.
+What it means: The card was declined or the charge was rejected by the issuer/provider.
+This is a buyer-side outcome, not an integration bug.

-Next action: ignore (terminal but expected) · Retryable: no
+Next action: no_action (terminal, expected) · Retryable: no

-Diagnose with: Surface the decline UI to the buyer.
-Do not retry the same payment with the same card.
+Diagnose with: Surface the decline to the buyer and offer another payment method.
+Do not retry the same card.

 Escalate when: Never on this code — it's the issuer's call.
-If you're seeing every transaction fail, that's a merchant-config issue (merchant_not_configured), not a per-charge decline.
+If every transaction fails, that's a config issue (merchant_not_configured), not a per-charge decline.

 session_expired — HTTP 410

-What it means: The session passed its 30-minute TTL.
+What it means: The session passed its TTL, or it ended with no successful charge (failed / cancelled).

-Diagnose with: Create a new session via sessions.create() with the original parameters.
+Diagnose with: Create a fresh session via sessions.create() with the original parameters.
 Sessions cannot be extended.

 Escalate when: Never.